 A single input channel can be selected for continuous conversion.
-The results of the conversions will be sequentially placed in the eight result register pairs (see Table 8).
-The user may select whether an interrupt can be generated after every four or every eight conversions.
-Additional conversion results will again cycle through the result register pairs, overwriting the previous results.
+The results of the conversions will be sequentially placed in the four result registers (see Table 8).
+An interrupt, if enabled, will be generated after every four conversions.
+Additional conversion results will again cycle through the four result registers, overwriting the previous results.
 Continuous conversions continue until terminated by the user.
-This mode is selected by setting the SCC0 bit in the ADMODA register.
+This mode is selected by setting the SCCx bit in the ADMODA register.

-Table 8: Result registers and conversion results for fixed channel, continuous conversion mode
+Table 8.
+Result registers and conversion results for fixed channel, continuous conversion mode

-Result register Contains AD0DAT0R/L Selected channel, first conversion result AD0DAT1R/L Selected channel, second conversion result AD0DAT2R/L Selected channel, third conversion result AD0DAT3R/L Selected channel, fourth conversion result AD0DAT4R/L Selected channel, fifth conversion result AD0DAT5R/L Selected channel, sixth conversion result AD0DAT6R/L Selected channel, seventh conversion result AD0DAT7R/L Selected channel, eighth conversion result
+Result register Contains ADxDAT0 Selected channel, first conversion result ADxDAT1 Selected channel, second conversion result ADxDAT2 Selected channel, third conversion result ADxDAT3 Selected channel, fourth conversion result